 Consumers want to know where their milk comes from

-Like free-range eggs, organic fruit and veg, and Fairtrade produce, we are all taking much more of an interest in where our food comes from, and how its production affects farmers, local communities and our health.
+Like free-range eggs, organic fruit and veg, and Fairtrade produce, we're all taking much more of an interest in where our food comes from, and how its production affects farmers, local communities and our health.

-‘I’m delighted to report that consumer demand for free-range milk, bearing the Pasture Promise logo is now driving confidence and collaboration in the supply chain to now make it widely available.’
+"I’m delighted to report that consumer demand for free-range milk, bearing the Pasture Promise logo is now driving confidence and collaboration in the supply chain to make it widely available."

 Farmers are getting on board

-Living outside makes the milk alter with the seasons
+Living outside makes the milk taste alter with the seasons

-Although many people may not be able to taste any differences to free range milk and others, Neil says that they often get comments from older individuals who say, ‘it tastes like proper milk.’
+Although many people may not be able to taste any differences between free range milk and others, Neil says that they often get comments from older individuals who say, "it tastes like proper milk."